chawintree/TechnicalTest/README.md

 * A user enters a postal code and receives a list of restaurants
 * Restaurants should include a name, address, type of food and contact information
-* A valid code must be entered, otherwise a error message is shown
+* A valid postal code must be entered, otherwise an error message is shown

 ### Notes